danielkorth/OOD-Detection-using-One-vs-All-Classifiers/README.md

 # Out-of-Distribution Detection using One-vs-All Classifiers

-This is the source code for the Bachelor Thesis Out-of-Distribution Detection using One-vs-All Classifiers by Daniel Korth (Advisor: Alessandro Wollek, Supervisor: PD Dr. Tobias Lasser).
+This is the repository for my Bachelor Thesis "Out-of-Distribution Detection using One-vs-All Classifiers" advised by Alessandro Wollek and supervised by PD Dr. Tobias Lasser.

 ### Preliminaries
 ##### 1. Packages